25

 2. Inside the sauna

-The higher you sit, the hotter it gets, keep this in mind while choosing where to sit.
+The higher you sit, the hotter it gets.
+Keep this in mind when choosing where to sit.
 “Heittää löylyä” means throwing water on the hot stones to create steam.
 Respect others by keeping quiet and giving them space.
+You can stay as long as you feel comfortable, but if you are new to sauna, you might want to start with small steps.

 3. Gender & family guidelines